We've got another hour of exciting, unpredictable broadcast excellence straight ahead here on the one and only Rush Limbaugh program.

 He's confident the plan would remain secret because Congress is entrusted with secrets all the time.

-doesn't the New York Times make their living these days busting secrets wide open and giving away information on everything Well, how long would it you think it would take?
+Doesn't the New York Times make their living these days, busting secrets wide open and giving away information on everything?

-This is you know, legislation.
+This is legislation.

-I mean, you you classify it after a while, but we're currently in Congress today debating the secret withdrawal date for the American troops to leave Iraq.
+I mean, you classify it after a while, but we're currently in Congress today debating the secret withdrawal date for the American troops to leave Iraq.

 It's just so laughable.